iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Several behavioural traits for larvae are able to be included in the model including orientated horizontal swimming, vertical migration, and the ability to sense suitable settlement sites (@tbl:bio-params).
 Vertical migration can be implemented as either diel or ontogenetic vertical migration.
 Both are based on the probability of being in a specific depth range based on either the time of day (i.e. night or day), or their ontogenetic stage (@fig:ovm-example).
 The vertical position of a larvae was changed by applying a probability distribution function to determine to which depth the larvae moved.
 For diel vertical migration this probability distribution function was applied one hour before sunset or sunrise using an approximation calculated using the current latitude / longitude of the larvae.

 For ontogenetic vertical migration, there are three choices for the timing of migration; vertically migrating when the next developmental stage is reached [@garcia-garcia2016], daily migration [@puckett2014], or at each time step [within chosen constraints of movement; @paris2007].
 Moving larvae vertically with the onset of ontogenetic stage is the simplest, but creates a stratified larval distribution, assuming a gradual migration strategy with ontogeny.
 Vertically migrating them every day or time-step creates more random process with a centre of mass at specific depths, and the migration is restricted to distributions based on their ontogeny.
 These strategies allow for modelling vertical behaviour whereby different species of ichthyoplankton change vertical position restricted or unrestricted by depth.
-It is known many fish larvae are capable of substantial changes in vertical position in relatively short timeframes ([CITE DVM paper])

 ![Example of ontogenetic vertical migration input for a fish than migrates downwards with ontogeny, where the proportions of larval occurrence at different depths are specified for each stage (preflexion, flexion, and postflexion), and must add up to one for each developmental stage](chapters/theoretical/figs/ovm-example.png){#fig:ovm-example}